minomy13/nerdfetch-rs/README.md

 ##### Host

-📝 **Note:** Activating this module may have a minor performance impact on MacOS, as it spawns a child process.
+📝 **Note:** Activating this module may have a minor performance impact on macOS, as it spawns a child process.

 ### Theme